MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 #### Free actions

-Preview scenarios don't consume credits.
+Preview scenarios do not consume credits, except when using the o1 reasoning model in Prompts, which is currently in paid preview.

-Performing tests on custom models in AI Builder pages is now free.
+Performing tests on custom models in AI Builder pages is free.

 - Testing prompts in prompt builder doesn't consume credits.
 - A **Quick test** on a trained object detection and document processing model doesn't consume credits.